Intermesh/docker-groupoffice-development/README.md

    docker compose up -d
    ```

-   Note: The first time you run it 'composer install' will run.
+   Note: The first time you run it 'composer install' and 'npm install' will run.
 This can take some time to complete.
 View the logs to see the progress.

 5. Install Group-Office by going to http://localhost:8080/install/.
 Note you should not see a page where you enter database connection details.
 If you see this something is wrong with the database container.